 Chargeback ratios must be under 2%

-Though SecureGlobalPay cannot guarantee any approvals, it does promise a quick, simple application process.
+Though SecureGlobalPay cannot guarantee any approvals, it does promise a quick, simple application process for a Bad Credit Merchant Account.
 In addition, SecureGlobalPay has a long history of working with new and existing businesses of all sizes, merchants that have been rejected or terminated by other credit card processors, as well as those with no credit, bad credit, or high chargebacks.
 Apply now and get approved in as little as 24 hours.